Hi there!

 The train timings also work out to be able to do the 6-hour Kenai Fjords National Park tour whether or not you will be doing an Alaska cruise!

-In 2024, the last day of the train between Anchorage and Seward was September 15.
-You can check the Coastal Classic train schedule.
+In 2025, the train between Anchorage and Seward goes from May 16 to September 14.
+You can check the Coastal Classic train schedule to confirm.

 An alternative way to get between Anchorage and Seward without a car is by shuttle bus.
 The 2 biggest companies that offer a Seward shuttle are ACT and Park Connection.
 These shuttles cater to cruise ship passengers, but anyone can book them.